Short Synchronizing Words for Random Automata: Exploration process

-If exposing $P$ does not determine $Q$, then we use Lemma~\ref{lemma:thread_short_cycle} with $x_1=x$, $i_1=i$ and $w_1=w$.
-Let $t'$ be the time at the end of the exploration of $P$.
-As all triplets exposed between time $t$ and $t'$ have the word $w_1$, we can apply again Lemma~\ref{lemma:thread_short_cycle} with $x_2=x$, $i_2=i$ and $w_2=w$.
+If exposing $P$ does not determine $Q$, then, as all triplets exposed between time $t$ and $t'$ have the word $w_2$, we can apply again the first part of Lemma~\ref{lemma:thread_short_cycle} with $x=x_1$, $i=i_1$ and $w=w_1$.
 The desired probability is $\tO(1/n)$.

 If exposing $P$ determines $Q$, then there are at least two cycles of length $k$ in $\cE_{t'}$, since otherwise, $w_1$ and $w_2$ would be conjugated words.
 Let $t_1,t_2\in [t,t')$ be the times where the last edges of the each of the two cycles were exposed.
 Note that, for $j\in [2]$, $x_{t_j+1}\in B^-_{t_j}(x_{t_j},k)$.
 Moreover, by $E_{ball}\subset E_{typ}$, these balls have size $\tO(1)$.